openvm-org/openvm/book/src/keccak-guest.md

 The key feature of these functions is that they utilize conditional compilation:
 - If the `target_os` is `zkvm`, then the functions will use the native `KECCAK256_RV32` circuit.
 - If the `target_os` is not `zkvm`, then the functions will use the regular Rust implementation of Keccak-256.

+To use the Keccak Guest Library, the `openvm-keccak-guest` crate must be imported in your program.

 Example:
 ```rust